DouglasCarterBor/golang/README.md

 ### Data Types
 always double quotes for string
 there is no char in go
-In Go, every data type has a value of 0
+in go, every data type has a value of 0
+### Functions
+more than one return per function